 Students in Grades 4-6 benefit from departmentalized instruction.
 Students rotate to different classes throughout the day, which promotes age appropriate responsibility.
 Extracurricular activities include school choir, The Dallas Morning News Stock Market Game, math club, and geography club.
 Students participate in the National Geographic GeoBee and other PSIA sponsored academic competition.
 Our science resources include laboratory facilities that are advanced and promote students identity as true scientists.

-Students attend All-School and Upper Elementary Chapel each week to further enhance the morals and values-based education Canterbury stands for.
+All students attend All-School and Upper Elementary Chapel each week to further enhance the morals and values-based education Canterbury stands for.
 Participation in service projects are hands-on experiences for all students to grow both spiritually and socially.
-Our teachers are degreed and demonstrate a passion for teaching, with a respect of different learning styles and intelligences.
+Our teachers are degreed and demonstrate a passion for teaching, with a respect of different learning styles and intelligence.
 They also work to create relationships with parents that facilitate the exchange of information necessary to ensure the child’s progress.

 Canterbury provides a safe and secure environment in which students grow in both autonomy and the ability to work and play together.
 Our diverse student population reflects our world.
 Come and grow with us!

 The course is a positive growth experience that emphasizes individual growth within a group process.
 Students will be challenged by various activities on a daily basis.
 Tasks include, but are not limited to athletic training, rules and regulations, strategy, fitness enhancement, cooperative behavior, and a lifelong commitment to a healthy lifestyle.